Ribbon Creek Trail, near Kananaskis Village, is the perfect family snowshoe trail with views, bridges, and minimal elevation gain.

 - There is avalanche danger beyond the 3.3 km mark.
 Please return the way you came!

-- This is a multi-use trail; please watch for cyclists.
-After 2 km, the cross country trail joins the snowshoe trail.
+- After 2 km, the snowshoe trail joins the cross country ski trail.
 Hikers, snowshoers, and cyclists should yield to skiers.

 Where to Stay